Nate-BI/league-analysis/README.md

 We aim to predict whether a player is **Mid** or **Bot** based on their performance stats.
 This reframes the role comparison as a binary classification task using numerical features: `kills`, `deaths`, `assists`, and `dpm`.
+We use **accuracy** as our evaluation metric, since the two classes (Mid and Bot) are roughly balanced and the cost of misclassification is symmetric.

 ---